Rocklea, Queensland: History

 A congregation of the Church of Christ was formed in 1934, following some years of operating a Sunday school in the local Masonic Hall.
 A church was built in 1941 at 22 Annie Street; it was the first church in Rocklea.
 Increasing housing built in the area required a larger church.
 On Saturday 7 November 1953, a new church building was opened on the corner of Short Street and Granard Road.
 The increasing industrialisation in the area reduced the size of the congregation, eventually resulting in the church's in the 1970s, The church was relocated to Boonah to be used as the Dayspring Renewal Centre, the hall was relocated to Silverdale, and the funds from the sale of the land were given to support the church in Springwood.

+In November 1941 during World War II, the Rocklea Munitions Works was opened to make small arms ammunition and artillery shells for the Australian Army.
+The factory was camouflaged from above.
+In 1943, it was repurposed to overhaul engines for the US Army Air Force operating in the South-West Pacific against the Japanese.
+It was on a land parcel of over 80 acre on the corner of Compo Road (now Evans Road) and Industries Road (27.5439°S 153.0287°E), now within the suburb of Salisbury.

 In 1949, Commonwealth Engineering established a railway factory in Rocklea.

 The Brisbane Markets on a 53 ha were officially opened on 31 August 1964 by the Premier of Queensland, Frank Nicklin.
 The first markets in Brisbane were at Market Street and produce was delivered by boats on the Brisbane River.
 In 1864 the markets relocated to Roma Street Markets where they were very well-located to Roma Street railway station which opened in 1873 enabling produce to be sent by rail.
-The markets expanded over time into Turbot Street until the traffic congestion created by the markets forced the markets to move to the suburbs in the 1960s.
+The markets expanded over time into Turbot Street until the traffic congestion created by the markets forced the markets to move to the suburbs in 1964.

 On 31 July 2009, the last race was held at the Rocklea horse harness racing track.

 Rocklea was Brisbane's worst affected suburb in the 2010–2011 Queensland floods.
-The Bunnings warehouse on Granard Road was flooded and was closed for 2 months.
+Bunnings on Granard Road was flooded and was closed for two months.